-The Group's activities are subject to the relevant environmental protection legislation (Commonwealth and State) in relation to its exploration activities.
+The Group's activities are subject to the relevant environmental protection legislation under each country's jurisdiction in relation to its exploration activities.
 The group believes that sound environmental practice is not only a management obligation but the responsibility of every employee and contractor.